kaajoj/webapp-backend/README.md

-Backend created using in .net core
+Backend created in .net core